 To give these people hours of your workweek will kill your business.
 But if they have this kind of access to you in the first place, it’s your fault.
 It’s like the old saying, “Fool me once, shame on you.
 Fool me twice, shame on me.”

 Requiring clients to fill out your forms forces them to have skin in the game.
 They must invest time and thought into working with you before they get to speak with you.
 A system ensures you are in a position to help … instead of getting hoaxed.

-- New Client Intake Form
+- Client Intake Form

 - Official Project Proposal

-- One-Page Project Proposal (for repeat clients)
+- One-Page Project Proposal (Great for Repeat Clients)

 - Client Testimonial Form